ExpertiseModel/MuTAP/README.md

 - `[dataset]` indicate the database.
 We have two dataset in our experiment.
 The first one is `HumanEval` and the second one is `Refactory` that is a benchmark for bug repairing.
 - `[task_num]` is the identifier or task number within the dataset.
 It is within `[1,163]` for `HumanEval` dataset, and within `[1,5]` for `Refoctory`.
 - `[script name]` is the name of PUT.
-- `[output prefix name]' is the prefix to name the output or the test cases.
+- `[output prefix name]` is the prefix to name the output or the test cases.
 - `[csv report filename (.csv)]` is a report on different number of attempts on LLMC and fixing its syntax erros.
 It is up to 10 attemps.

 ## 2. Functional repair